nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 cd AspNetCoreTodo
 ```

 This creates a new project from the `mvc` template, and adds some additional authentication and security bits to the project.
-(I'll cover security in a later chapter.)
+(I'll cover security in the *Security and identity* chapter.)

 You'll see quite a few files show up in the project directory.
 All you have to do right now is run the project: